eMC - trusted, up to date and comprehensive information about medicines

 In children with Turner syndrome increased growth of hands and feet has been reported during somatropin therapy.

 A tendency for increased incidence of otitis media in Turner syndrome patients treated with high doses of Norditropin has been observed in one open-label randomised clinical trial.
-However, the increase in ear infections did not result in more ear operations/ tube insertions compared to the lower dose group in the trial.
+However, the increase in ear infections did not result in more ear operations/tube insertions compared to the lower dose group in the trial.

 Post-marketing experience:

 In addition to the above mentioned adverse drug reactions, those presented below have been spontaneously reported and are by an overall judgement considered possibly related to Norditropin treatment.
+Frequencies of these adverse events cannot be estimated from the available data:

+- Immune system disorders: Hypersensitivity (see section 4.3).
 Formation of antibodies directed against somatropin.
-The titres and binding capacities of these antibodies have been very low and have not interfered with the growth response to Norditropin administration.
+The titres and binding capacities of these antibodies have been very low and have not interfered with the growth response to Norditropin administration

-Benign intracranial hypertension (see section 4.4).
+- Nervous system disorders: Benign intracranial hypertension (see section 4.4)

-Increase in blood alkaline phosphatase level.
+- Investigations: Increase in blood alkaline phosphatase level.

 4.9 Overdose

 Acute overdosage can lead to low blood glucose levels initially, followed by high blood glucose levels.
-These decreased glucose levels have been detected biochemically, but without clinical signs of hypoglycemia.
+These decreased glucose levels have been detected biochemically, but without clinical signs of hypoglycaemia.
 Long-term overdosage could result in signs and symptoms consistent with the known effects of human growth hormone excess.

 5.1 Pharmacodynamic properties

-Pharmacoterapeutic group: Somatropin and somatropin agonists.
+Pharmacotherapeutic group: Somatropin and somatropin agonists.
 ATC: H01AC01.

 The major effects of somatropin are stimulation of skeletal and somatic growth and pronounced influence on the body's metabolic processes.